-Your author personally prefers the 3 window approach, but most beginners seem to prefer the all-in-one style of IDLE or Pythonwin.
+I personally prefer the 3 window approach, but most beginners seem to prefer the all-in-one style of an IDE like IDLE.
 The choice is entirely up to you.

-And if you are using JavaScript or VBScript I recommend using one of the editors mentioned above and a suitable web browser, say Internet Explorer, opened at the file you are working on.
+If you are using JavaScript or VBScript I recommend using one of the editors mentioned above and a suitable web browser, say Internet Explorer, opened at the file you are working on.
 To test changes just hit the Reload button in the browser.